-- Set out how our school will support and make provision for pupils with special educational needs (SEND) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND
+- Set out how our school will support and make provision for our children with special educational needs and/or disabilities, (SEND) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND

 At All Saints Catholic College, we want to achieve the best possible outcomes for all pupils, including those with SEND.
 Mrs Platt and Mrs Hitchen are our joint school SENDCO's.
-The Primary Curriculum is our starting point for planning that meets the specific needs of individuals and groups of children.
+The school's curriculum is our starting point for planning that meets the specific needs of individuals and groups of children.
 When planning, teachers set suitable learning challenges and respond to children's diverse learning needs.
-Some children have barriers to learning that mean they have special needs and require particular action by the school.
-These additional needs may link to one or a combination of difficulties in cognitive development, communication and language, medical or sensory impairment or social, emotional and mental health issues.
+Some children have barriers to learning that meets may link to one or a combination of difficulties in cognitive development, communication and language, medical or sensory impairment or social, emotional and mental health issues.